 - a.
 The standards prescribed by the Laws of the Regents as described in Regent Policy 5.D.3, "Primary Unit Criteria for Reappointment, Tenure and Promotion" and APS 1022 "Standards, Processes and Procedures for Reappointment, Tenure, Promotion, and Post-Tenure Review." - b.
 A description of the procedures used by the unit when recommendations on personnel actions are developed. - c.
 A description of the specific and other criteria that will be used to evaluate the candidate against the standards including the role, if any, that professional practice may play in evaluation. - d.
 A description of the way in which the Faculty Responsibility Statement (FRS) or differentiated workload will operate and be evaluated, if adopted by the primary unit. - e.
 A description of the kind of evidence the unit will use to evaluate the candidate against the performance standards. - f.
 The primary unit criteria shall include a description of the level of achievement for tenure and promotion cases that warrants the designations "meritorious" and "excellent" performance in teaching (or librarianship), scholarly/creative work, and leadership and service as well as other activities relevant to the specific unit.
 However, reducing the inherent complexity of faculty activities to a strict formula is discouraged.
-For reappointment at the initial or comprehensive review, the criteria shall include a description of the level of achievement that warrants designations of "on track for tenure" and "not yet on track for tenure, but could meet standards for tenure with appropriate corrections".
-It is at the discretion of the primary unit to determine if it is helpful to the candidate to also indicate whether "on track for tenure" is at a level of meritorious or excellent.
+For reappointment at the initial or comprehensive review, the criteria shall include a description of the level of achievement that warrants designations of "on track for tenure", "not yet on track for tenure, but could meet standards for tenure with appropriate corrections", and "not on track for tenure".
 A determination shall be made for each of the areas of teaching (or librarianship), scholarly/creative work, and leadership and service (and, when indicated in primary unit criteria, other activities relevant to the specific unit.
 Failure to achieve these designated levels of performance in any reappointment, promotion or tenure review constitutes unsatisfactory performance.